bhargava-gumpula/python-basic-programs/git-workflow.md

 git push <remote_URL/remote_name> <branch> | This is to push any changes made in the local branch to remote repo example : git push origin master

+Step 8) go to github UI from web and you will have to add reviwers and merge the branch to master in the web UI itself

 Additional commands
 ===================

-Step 8) git pull <branch_name> <remote_URL/remote_name> | This is to recive any changes made in the remote branch that you do not have in your local
+Step 1) git pull <branch_name> <remote_URL/remote_name> | This is to recive any changes made in the remote branch that you do not have in your local
 example: >>> git pull origin master

-Step 9) git status | This is to check if you are up to date with the branch you are in.
+Step 2) git status | This is to check if you are up to date with the branch you are in.
 If you are not, then it will tell you what files are not updated.

-Step 10) git branch ; shows in which branch you are currently in.
+Step 3) git branch ; shows in which branch you are currently in.
 Or can be used to create a new branch example : git branch example : git branch <branch_name>